Join for Free

 • Dairy: milk, cheese, sour cream, cottage cheese, ice cream

-• All foods made from flours, regardless if they’re whole grains or not - breads, pastas, buns, muffins, cakes, pies, waffles, pancakes, crackers, chips, tortillas, taco shells, bagels, donuts, and any other baked items.
+• All foods made from flour, regardless of whether they’re whole grains or not - bread, pasta, buns, muffins, cakes, pies, waffles, pancakes, crackers, chips, tortillas, taco shells, bagels, donuts, and any other baked items.

 • Meat: beef, pork, poultry, fish and seafood, etc